About

 Eckardt Lindner is a philosopher based in Berlin.
-He received his PhD in Philosophy from the University of Vienna for which he was awarded the “Award of Excellence”.
-He is currently a lecturer in philosophy at the Institute for Philosophy at the University of Vienna and at Webster Vienna Private University.
+He earned his PhD in Philosophy from the University of Vienna, where his dissertation was recognized with the Award of Excellence.
+He currently teaches at the Institute for Philosophy at the University of Vienna and at Webster Vienna Private University.

 Research Areas